The Critters: Career

 After recording several singles and one album (Younger Girl), the original band split up when Podstawski and Decker also joined the armed services and Darway left for art college.
-Ryan and Gorka then attempted to maintain the group with new members for some time, releasing two more albums (Touch 'n Go With The Critters and Critters).
+Ryan and Gorka then attempted to maintain the group with new members (Jeff Pelosi (drums/vocals) and Bob Spinella (keyboards)) for some time, releasing two more albums (Touch 'n Go With The Critters and Critters).

 Later, Ryan recorded and toured with Carly Simon before working as a studio guitarist.
 Ciccone joined the Four Seasons, and he was a member of Frankie Valli and the Four Seasons (1973–81).
-He played guitar, bass and sang lead vocals to the Four Seasons song "December, 1963 (Oh, What a Night)", and later toured with Tommy James and the Shondells as bassist.
+He played guitar, bass and sang the falsetto sections of the lead vocal in the Four Seasons song "December, 1963 (Oh, What a Night)", and later toured with Tommy James and the Shondells as bassist.

-Gorka became a booking agent and co-owner of The Bitter End in Greenwich Village; he died on March 20, 2015, at age 68.
+Gorka became a booking agent and co-owner of The Bitter End in Greenwich Village; he died on March 20, 2015, at the age of 68.